jssteinberg/.dev/README.md

 # dev files

-Uses git to track dot files for dev, with no symlinks.
+Uses git to track (L)unix dot files for dev, with no symlinks.
 Uses a bare Git repo.
 Setting work-tree to `$HOME`.
 Not showing untracked files.

 *Requires fish shell.*